SarahMarieDev/SarahMarieDev/README.md

 ---

 ### About Me
-- 🧑‍💻 Cybersecurity specialist and software developer
+- 🧑‍💻 Cybersecurity specialist, software developer and blockchain enthusiast
-- 🛡️ Passionate about ethical hacking and secure coding
+- 🛡️ Passionate about ethical hacking, reverse engineering and secure coding
-- 🧰 Working with the Microsoft stack and modern web technologies
+- 🧰 Experience working with the Microsoft stack and modern web technologies
 - 📚 Lifelong learner, CTF player, and bug bounty hunter

 ---